qmk/qmk_firmware/keyboards/niu_mini/keymaps/default/readme.md

-# The Default Planck Layout
+# Default layout
+Default layout that shipped with the NIU mini